General Health & Wellness

 Amount of Education Required for Careers Related to General Health & Wellness

-Some degrees associated with health and wellness may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with health and wellness require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||5.4%|

 |Some College Courses||1.5%|